More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Hydrodynamic Model

 We now turn our attention the the quasi-steady state solutions that have a spiral/vortex-like character.
 In order to explain the long-lived vortex / spiral motifs of our experiments, we must take a perturbative approach: expanding in small $\epsilon$ (high ATP) and solving hierarchically.
 At zeroth order, $\vec{v}^{(0)}_a = 0$, implying freedom to impose $\vec{P}^{(0)}$ and $\rho_a^{(0)}$.
 We pick the following texture for the spiral in order to mimic the actin seen in TIRF and the flow dynamics of the myosin seen in iSCAT

-this has a ring/vortex at $r=R$ and then spirals inwards to a spiral-like focus at $r=0$.
 This texture is plotted as an inset in the main text, Main Text Fig.~3f.
-We also choose actin density profile $\rho_a^{(0)} = c r^2 e^{-r^2/w} +l$ with parameters to mimic a peak in actin density at the ring (as seen in TIRF data).
+We also choose the actin density profile $\rho_a^{(0)} = c r^2 e^{-r^2/R^2} +l$ with parameters to mimic a peak in actin density in the ring (as seen in TIRF data).

-Making use of the multi-timescale expansion which is valid at higher ATP concentrations where these structures are seen simplifies the equations considerably and means we can solve the myosin flows on a fixed actin texture before computing the first order corrections to the actin flow later.
+Making use of the multi-timescale expansion which is valid at higher ATP concentrations where these structures are seen simplifies the equations considerably and means that we can solve the myosin flows on a fixed actin texture before computing the first-order corrections to the actin flow later.
 The myosin mass conservation equation is given by

 and the myosin force balance by